 The start of the school day will run with a soft start time, which means that children come in to school and go straight to class with no waiting around needed in cold or wet weather.
-It enables a lovely calm and peaceful start to the school day makes the children very independent and confident.
+It enables a lovely calm and peaceful start to the school day makes the children - even those in Reception - very independent and confident.
+Mr Reid will open the main gates at 8.45am and children will enter between 8.45am and 8.55am.